-Retail Loss Prevention departments in North America seeking assistance with an investigation relating to eBay or PayPal may contact eBay's PROACT program for assistance.
+Retail Loss Prevention departments in North America seeking assistance with an investigation relating to eBay may contact eBay's PROACT program for assistance.
 The PROACT program features, among other benefits:

 If your company is not yet enrolled in the PROACT program, please contact us at PROACT@ebay.com for additional information.